RunestoneInteractive/thinkcspy/_sources/MoreAboutIteration/Exercises.rst

               It may help to first convert so there is a single ``if`` statement with a more elaborate compound condition.
-              Recall that generally ``if`` statements that just set a boolean return value, can be removed and the return value can be derived from the condition.
+              Recall that generally ``if`` statements that just set a boolean return value, can be removed and the return value can be derived from the ``if`` statement's condition.
               ~~~~

               import random